-According to the petitioner, the proposed "Mendocino Ridge" area is characterized by narrow irregular ridges that have a high elevation point of 2736 feet at Cold Spring Mountain.
+The "Mendocino Ridge" area is characterized by narrow irregular ridges that have a high elevation point of 2736 feet at Cold Spring Mountain.
 The sideslopes are steep and timber covered, with slopes often exceeding 70%, making these areas unplantable.
 Because of the steepness and narrowness of the ridge-tops, farmable acreage is at a premium.
-Rarely, in the proposed viticultural area, does a ridgetop vineyard exceed 30 acres in one continuous block.
+Rarely in the viticultural area, does a ridge-top vineyard exceed 30 acres in one continuous block.

-According to the petitioner, the "Mendocino Ridge" terrain can be sharply contrasted with the surrounding areas.
+The "Mendocino Ridge" terrain can be sharply contrasted with the surrounding areas.
 To the west is the Pacific Ocean.
 To the northeast is the valley lowlands of the Anderson Valley viticultural area.
 The grapes grown in this area are planted in the fertile alluvial soils along the Navarro River.
-To the southeast are the long, sloping, hillsides of the Yorkville benchland area.
+To the southeast are the long, sloping hillsides of the Yorkville benchland area.
 Grapes grown in this area have been traditionally planted on the bottom lands and on the hillside benches to the east of Highway 128.
-To the south is the Sonoma/ Mendocino County line and the Sonoma Coast viticultural area.
+To the south is the Sonoma/Mendocino County line and the Sonoma Coast viticultural area.